nixius/Remove-TwitterSpam/README.md

+# Status

+This script isn't workign at the moment, due to X UI changes.
+I will sort in due course

 # Remove TwitterSpam
 Uses 'Run Javascript' Chrome Desktop Extension and a JS script, to remove elements I don't want to see in twitter feed on Chrome